English

 Enable time window (0xB6)

 The command 0xB5 enables a device to act as a remote control to sync with and control other devices.
 The command 0xB6 enables a device to be synced with and controlled by a remote control.
+This can meet the needs of a device that can function as both a remote control and a regular controlled device.

 However, the time window for the sync process is not always on.
 The command 0xB6 is used to turn on the time window.
 The duration setup is also supported.
 This way, remote controls can sync with devices only in the specified time window.
 For example: